Skip to main content

 RSV can be unpleasant for adults, and it can be very serious for babies.

-Babies – especially babies under the age of 6 months – are more at risk of developing serious complications from RSV and are more likely than other children to end up in hospital for treatment.2 Those serious complications include pneumonia and bronchiolitis.
+Babies – especially babies under the age of 6 months – are more at risk of developing serious complications from RSV and are more likely than other children to end up in hospital for treatment.2 Those serious complications include bronchiolitis and pneumonia.

 Signs that a baby is developing RSV complications include: